 Flat rate limo from Holland Landing to Toronto Pearson Airport.
 Sedan $130, SUV $160.
 TNC licensed driver available 24 hours a day.

-Your Holland Landing airport limo to Pearson costs $130 for a sedan, $160 for an SUV, and $575 for a Sprinter Van.
-The trip is 60 km.
-Every rate is flat and confirmed when you book.
+Your Holland Landing airport limo to Pearson is $130 for a sedan, $160 for an SUV, and $575 for a Sprinter Van.
+The trip covers 60 km via Highway 400.
+Every fare is confirmed flat at booking and does not change.

 IMAGE A